Pacific Passage Statistics

 Average Speed 6 knots

-Take it easy on the crew.
-Minimize waves, maximize current based on pilot charts and Visual Passage Planner.
+Strategy: Take it easy on the crew.
+Minimize waves, maximize current.

-Genoa Repairs De-lamination and holes at tack and along the foot
+Sail Repairs: Mainsails: Blew out three slides at head.
+Genoa Repairs: De-lamination and holes at tack and along the foot.
+Spinnaker Repairs: Numerous small tears.

 Reefs used 1st and 2nd